Welcome to Part 4 in our series on multi-family conversions.

 • Multiple Owners: Sometimes, different sections of a mall have different owners.
 The core retail area may have one owner; a big box anchor tenant, like a department store, may own its own space; the parking areas may be owned by a third company; the out lots may be owned by a different party or parties altogether.
 In these mixed ownership scenarios, any plans to convert part of the mall to apartments will need to be approved by and coordinated between all parties involved, as specified in everyone’s legal agreements, which can complicate the project significantly and add to its length and cost.

-Next, the fifth and final chapter in our series on multi-family conversions.
-In this post, we’ll look at how old department stores and other types of vacant and obsolete properties are being repurposed into new apartments.
+Next, the fifth chapter in our series on multifamily conversions, on how old department stores and other types of vacant and obsolete properties are being repurposed into new apartments.

 In case you missed the previous posts in our series, the topics we covered were: